-ACC050 Introduction to Accounting (F, S, Su)
+ACC 050 2 hours/non-credit Introduction to Accounting (F. S. Su)

 This course is intended for the student who has no previous exposure to accounting or for the student who needs a refresher course in the basic principles of accounting such as the accounting equation, double entry, journalizing, the worksheet and basic financial statements.